UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How can I charge my phone during a power outage?

 The safest way is to use a pre-charged portable power bank or a laptop that still has battery life.
-You can also charge your phone using your car, but ensure the vehicle is running outside in the driveway and never in an enclosed garage to prevent carbon monoxide poisoning.
+You can also charge your phone using your car, but ensure the vehicle is running completely outside in the driveway and never in an enclosed garage to prevent carbon monoxide poisoning.

 Why do my lights flicker before the power goes out?